-The Dallas Chapter of The Links, Incorporated provides services in five facets, Health and Human Services, International Trends and Services, National Trends and Services, The Arts, and Services to Youth.
+The Dallas (TX) Chapter of The Links, Incorporated provides services in five facets, Health and Human Services, International Trends and Services, National Trends and Services, The Arts, and Services to Youth.
 The STEAM Academy is an umbrella program focused on science, technology, engineering, arts, and mathematics (STEAM).

 Health and Human Services

 The mission of the Health and Human Services facet is: To promote and facilitate programs that support the maintenance of good health; and the elimination of chronic health disparities in communities of color through education, health advocacy, and equitable access to health resources.
 This facet brings greater focus, resources, and opportunities for collaboration to existing health related initiatives of The Links, Incorporated.
-Through the Dallas Chapter, we exemplify our mission through financially supporting health initiatives, active participation in local STEAM education and breast cancer awareness walks.
+Through the Dallas (TX) Chapter, we exemplify our mission through financially supporting health initiatives, active participation in local STEAM education and breast cancer awareness walks.
 The Chapter also hosts health educational programs on chronic diseases such as cancer, diabetes, high blood pressure and weight management.

 International Trends and Services